MrJohz/stas-scriptie/README.md

 - Inserts any new, unseen comments into a database, and updates the comment scores of all comments currently in that database.
 - Removes any posts older than one month(?) from the database.

+## TODO:

+- Scrape the list of admins and add them all as friends.